Dr. Mary Joan Moran, BEd ’90, MEd ’02, EdD ’08

 Educator, researcher and community activist, Mary Joan Moran is a Vancouver elementary school teacher who has had a significant impact on students in and outside the classroom.

-Moran earned her Bachelor of Education in 1990, Master of Education in 2002, and a PhD in Education in 2008 from the University of British Columbia.
+Moran earned her Bachelor of Education in 1990, Master of Education in 2002, and a Doctor of Education in 2008 from the University of British Columbia.
 In 2015, she received the UBC Faculty of Education Alumni Teacher Award, honouring alumni who have had an exceptional impact on the lives of their students and learning communities.

 For over 22 years, Moran taught at Begbie Elementary School and currently teaches Grades 6 and 7.
 Moran serves as head teacher, chair of the Professional Development Committee, and chair of the Staff Committee.
 In her classroom, Moran promotes cooperative rather than competitive learning: she allows her students to work as a team and develop interpersonal skills alongside academic ones.